 Kalindi Khal Trek is one of the most demanding treks among all the other trails people walk on.
-Situated in Uttarakhand, this pass stands at a height of 5940 m above sea level.
+Situated in Uttarakhand, this pass stands at 5940 m above sea level.
 This pass connects Gangotri and Badrinath in the Garhwal Himalayas.
-One wonders why is this trek so difficult.
+One wonders why this trek is so tricky.
 The terrain is one of the main reasons.
 It is abode to many rocky screens, crevassed snowfields, and rough glaciers.
-Despite its difficulty level, beginners too can enjoy this trek as long as they prepare well in advance.
+Despite its difficulty level, beginners can enjoy this trek if they prepare well in advance.
 This trek is so famous due to its mesmerising views from the start to the summit.
-The beautiful glaciers, the amazing sight of Mt Shivling, Bhagirathi peaks, the origin of River Ganga, Tapovan stream, and the mysterious and remote area of Vasuki Tal.
+The beautiful glaciers, the fantastic sight of Mt Shivling, Bhagirathi peaks, the origin of River Ganga, Tapovan stream, and the mysterious and remote area of Vasuki Tal.

 Image Credit: Dhwani Shree for Wikimedia Commons

 Day 1—It includes a drive from Rishikesh to Uttarkashi, also famously known as Northern Kasi.
-Uttarkashi is located on the right bank of the River Bhagirathi and is popular for the temples there for Goddess Annapurna Devi, Goddess Kali, Bhairon, Datatryea, etc.
+Uttarkashi is located on the right bank of the River Bhagirathi and is popular for the temples to Goddess Annapurna Devi, Goddess Kali, Bhairon, Datatryea, etc.

 Day 2 – On the second day, you drive to Gangotri from Uttarkashi.
 Gangotri is one of the four major pilgrimages in Uttarakhand, attracting devotees and tourists from the country.